-Standard Description Effective Date Effect on Financial Statements or Other Significant Matters ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts and related amendments These amendments make changes to the accounting and reporting for long-duration contracts issued by an insurance entity that will significantly change how insurers account for long-duration contracts, including how they measure, recognize and make disclosures about insurance liabilities and DAC.
-Under this ASU, insurers will be required to review cash flow assumptions at least annually and update them if necessary.
-They also will have to make quarterly updates to the discount rate assumptions they use to measure the liability for future policyholder benefits.
-The ASU creates a new category of market risk benefits (i.e., features that protect the contract holder from capital market risk and expose the insurer to that risk) that insurers will have to measure at fair value.
-The ASU provides various transition methods by topic that entities may elect upon adoption.
-The ASU is effective January 1, 2023, and early adoption is permitted.
-January 1, 2023 We will adopt this ASU effective January 1, 2023, with a transition date of January 1, 2021, using a modified retrospective approach, except for market risk benefits in which we will apply a full retrospective transition approach.
+Description Enective Date Significant Matters Improvements to the Accounting for Long-Duration Contracts and related insuring for assuring for for forms.
+Improvements to the Accounting for long long measures insuring assuring for for for forms.
+Improvements to contribute significance in the second forms assuring for forms to the forms at fair transfelect.
+Janu ese amendments make changes to the ounting and reporting for long-duration stracts issued by an insurance entity that will inficantly change how insurers account for g-duration contracts, including how they asure, recognize and make disclosures about urance liabilities and DAC.
+Under this ASU, arers will be required to review cash flow umptions at least annually and update them eccessary.
+They also will have to make arterly updates to the discount rate umptions they use to measure the liability future policyholder benefits.
+The ASU ates a new category of market risk benefits are capital market risk and expose the insurer that risk) that insurers will have to measure fair value.
+The ASU provides various instition methods by topic that entities may et upon adoption.
+The ASU is effective uary 1, 2023, and early adoption is mitted.
+Effective Date January 1, 2023 We will adopt this ASU effective January 1, 2023, with a transition date of January 1, 2021, using a modified retrospective approach, except for market risk benefits in which we will apply a full retrospective transition approach.
 We currently estimate that, at the transition date of January 1, 2021, the adoption of this standard and related amendments will result in a decrease to previously reported stockholders' equity in an after-tax range of approximately \$1.4 billion to \$1.9 billion, including a decrease to previously reported retained earnings in an after-tax range of approximately \$6.0 billion to \$6.5 billion, and an increase to previously reported AOCI in an after-tax range of approximately \$4.4 billion to \$4.9 billion.
 The remeasurement of certain current benefits (e.g., guaranteed death benefits on variable annuities) to fair valued market risk benefits, excluding the portion attributable to NPR, is expected to have the most significant impact to retained earnings.
 The most significant drivers of the cumulative adjustment to AOCI are expected to be the NPR associated with the fair valued market risk benefits, the elimination of DAC and DAC-like intangible balances recorded in AOCI related to changes in unrealized gains and losses on investments, and the changes in the discount rate assumption since the inception of the contracts to reflect the changes in the upper-medium-grade fixed-income instrument (single-A) interest rate for the liability for future policy benefits associated with certain long-duration contracts.
 The effect this standard adoption has on stockholders' equity will be impacted by economic conditions, including fluctuations in both the capital markets and interest rates, as well as certain actuarial assumptions.
 As such, based on market movements subsequent to January 1, 2021, we expect the impact to stockholders' equity will be less significant as of December 31, 2022, in comparison to the expected transition impact.